Koca Musa Pasha

 Koca Musa Pasha (usually referred to as just Musa Pasha; died 22 January 1647, near Euboea) was an Ottoman statesman.
 He served most prominently as Kapudan Pasha (1645–1647), Ottoman governor of Egypt (1630–1631), Ottoman governor of Budin Eyalet (1631–1634, 1637–1638, 1640–1644), and Ottoman governor of Silistra Eyalet (1644–1645).
 He was also a vizier.

 Background

 Musa Pasha was born into a Bosniak family and attended the Enderun palace school.

 As governor of Egypt

 Musa Pasha's term as the governor of Egypt was described as brutal and terror-inducing by multiple sources.
 On the first day of holding divan (government), he had a man's head struck off and his property confiscated, following this with the crucifixion of the son of a local sharif chief.
-After handing out the various government offices to his friends and servants and facing the displeasure of the sanjak-beys, Mustafa Pasha returned the offices to their previous owners and blamed the incident on an agha, confiscating his residence as ostensible punishment.
+After handing out the various government offices to his friends and servants and facing the displeasure of the sanjak-beys, Musa Pasha returned the offices to their previous owners and blamed the incident on an agha, confiscating his residence as ostensible punishment.
 During his governorship, Musa Pasha took on projects and plans to reform the salary system to his benefit and find methods to claim wealthy locals' inheritances.